viviankaun/Implemented-PDF-to-image-conversion-using-Python-and-the-Django-framework/README.md

-# upload pdf then convert to images :
+# Upload pdf then split to images :
 Upload pdf to the system and it will automatically split into multiple images.
 When we delete our data aslo remove the files on our file system.